-This is a very common way for rats to get in your cavity walls, especially if you have overhanging trees next to your property.
+This is a widespread way for rats to get in your cavity walls, especially if you have overhanging trees next to your property.

-The joint between your roof and walls is likely to have some gaps in that are big enough to fit a rat in.
-There is good news, it is easy to avoid this by ensuring there are no hanging trees on your property, and ensure there are no other ways a rat can access the top of your house.
+The joint between your roof and walls is likely to have some gaps that are big enough to fit a rat in.
+There is good news.
+It is easy to avoid this by ensuring there are no hanging trees on your property and ensure there are no other ways a rat can access the top of your house.

 2. Venting Systems

-Venting systems will pass through the brickwork of your home, and if they are not installed correctly they could leave gaps that can easily be used by rats.
+Venting systems will pass through the brickwork of your home, and if they are not installed correctly, they could leave gaps that rats can easily use.

 You will need to check the venting system for any potential flaws in the installation.
-If you find any, it is a very good idea to close them.
-It will help stop rats from getting into your cavity walls and will also help keep your home warm in the winter!
+If you find any, it is an excellent idea to close them.
+It will help stop rats from getting into your cavity walls and help keep your home warm in the winter!